 Wing Sections of netting at the foremost part of the net which define the outer perimeter of the trawl opening.
 The wings maintain the shape of the trawl and herd fish into the net opening.
 Trawl body May be referred to as square and belly.
 If this section tapers, record the range of mesh sizes.
 Extension The extension, or lengthening piece, is a section between the body and the codend and is used to extend the overall length of the trawl.
 If extension isn't present, leave fields blank.
-Codend The codend, or bag, is the section that collects the fish.
-Circle the diamond or square for how the codend mesh is hung relative to the selvedge line.
-Codend mesh opening should be measured independently using the wedge gauge issued.
+Codend The codend (also sack or bag) is the section that collects the fish.
+Circle the diamond or square symbols for how the codend mesh is hung relative to the selvedge line (Figure 6-7). [†] Codend mesh opening should be measured independently using the wedge gauge issued.
 Push wedge into stretched mesh opening and apply consistent force (~5kg).
 Measure 10 meshes and record in the comments field.
 Calculate the average mesh opening size and record on the form.
 Other Record any other types of mesh sections not already recorded (e.g., codend liners).
-Other rigging Check each additional rigging component that is present on the net. present.
-Chaffing gear can be pieces of line or extra webbing attached to the codend to protect it from damage. codend to protect it from damage.Elephant ears are sewn to the end of the net in order to evenly
+Other rigging present.
+Check each additional rigging component that is present on the net. present.
+Chaffing gear can be pieces of line or extra webbing attached to the codend to protect it from damage.
+Elephant ears are sewn to the end of the net in order to evenly distribute the lifted weight.
+Lazy line is used to lift and maneuver the net (Figure 6-8) and is sometimes attached to the elephant ears.
+Strengthening straps can be vertical (transverse) or horizontal (lastridges; Figure 6-8).
+Vertical straps encircle the codend to reinforce the mesh strength.
+These straps are not attached directly to the meshes but are fed through loops of twine at intervals around the net.
+Similarly, horizontal straps (parallel to the selvedge line) also serve to strengthen the codend.
+The splitting strap is used to bring consistent sized portions (splits) of catch on board, usually lifted from one side of the vessel.
+Add any other gear and make detailed comments in the comments field at the end of the form.